MongoDB

 507f1f77bcf86cd799439011

-Click Connect on your cluster
+- Connect it to your Atlas cluster

 5. Configure in Webrix